 Unlike other heels that can run narrow, this pair of pumps has an expanded toe box to accommodate wider feet.
 Plus, this shoe will stretch in width with wear over time for the perfect.
 If that hasn’t sold you, the footbed of the shoe is extra padded for even more comfort, bolstering the insole that is shaped to support the natural arch of the foot.
 Now, these are a pair of heels you could go all day in.

-Upper: Varies | Outsole: Leather, full rubber forepart | Size: 4-13 | Heel Height: 3.3 inches | Fit: True to size
+Upper: Suede, leather, or textile | Outsole: Leather, full rubber forepart | Size: 4-13 | Heel Height: 3.3 inches | Fit: True to size

 UGG Classic Mini II

 These boots are bestsellers for good reason.
 UGGs are the quintessential fall and winter boots.
 There’s not much else that can be said about them.
 Though, they now come pre-treated for stain and water resistance so you don’t have to worry about the snow soaking through.
 Many reviewers note that these ankle boots fit their feet super comfortably, thanks to the wide footbed and roomy interior.